Articles in this section

 Disabling an API may affect existing users who are reliant on that service.

-7. Add a destination/lookup or Add branching: Add a lookup or import to configure your business logic.
+8. Add a resource or branch: Add a lookup or import to configure your business logic.
 You can also add branches to customize your API.

 Maintain an API